venkateshreddypala/Nevernote/README.md

 # NeverNote

-This is a take home assignment by KNIME located at Austin TX.
+This is a take home assignment by KNIME.
+The project requirements were provided by KNIME.
+KNIME is an analytics platform located in Austin TX.

 This is a RESTAPI service to perform CRUD operations on a given note.
 Every note is a private resource to user who creates it and can perform Create, Update, Read or Delete.